 Each spring, Rural Humanities offers a semester-long seminar in Public Rural Humanities with a focal theme and a discussion of methods for graduate students and advanced undergraduates.
 Enrolled students can receive up to $2,000 to assist them in the development and dissemination of their research and/or to facilitate their collaborations with community partners.

 Spring.
 4 credits.

-Interested students must submit a brief application via our online application form with the following information and materials:
+Interested students must submit a brief application via our online application form by January 10 with the following information and materials:

 - Degree program and field of study

 - Expected degree completion date

 - A brief statement of no more than 300 words describing (1) why you are interested in public humanities and/or community-engaged work; (2) what it means for your intellectual development; and (3) the type of project in these areas that you are interested in developing.
 If you have previous experience in public or engaged work, please also briefly discuss it.